deep-foundation/dev/readme.md

 Everything starts automatically.
 Just watch the terminal.

-When all tasks are done, you can open - http://localhost:3007/ **(ctrl/cmd + click by link)**
+When all tasks are done, you can open Deep in browser: http://localhost:3007/ **(ctrl/cmd + click by link)**

-It is also possible to open 3007 port manually, to do it open PORTS tab and select link to 3007 port.
+It is also possible to open 3007 port manually, to do it open `PORTS` tab and select link for `3007` port.

 ![image](https://github.com/deep-foundation/dev/assets/1431904/3bb62a4a-4d9f-4612-92c8-a4e9c3404c75)